mnmanasi/billionaire-dashboard/README.md

 The first dataset includes various attributes about billionaires such as name, net worth, age, industry, and country of citizenship.
 It is used to analyze trends and patterns among the world's wealthiest individuals.
 The second dataset covers a wide range of indicators and attributes for all 195 countries, and it is used to enable in-depth analyses and cross-country comparisons.

 ### Citation and Usage Rights
-Please refer to the Billionaire dataset's [Kaggle page](https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset) and the Gloabl Country dataset's [Kaggle page](https://www.kaggle.com/datasets/nelgiriyewithana/countries-of-the-world-2023?resource=download) for any citation, usage rights, or license information.
+Please refer to the Billionaire dataset's [Kaggle page](https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset) and the Global Country dataset's [Kaggle page](https://www.kaggle.com/datasets/nelgiriyewithana/countries-of-the-world-2023?resource=download) for any citation, usage rights, or license information.

 ## Contributing